User Guide – Metatrader Stop Loss/Take Profit Advisor

 Why does the output panel sometimes appear empty or in the wrong place on the chart?

-The indicator hasn’t updated because the chart needs to be refreshed.
-This refreshing usually happens automatically in Metatrader.
+This is usually when the indicator hasn’t updated because the chart needs to be refreshed.
+This refresh normally happens automatically in Metatrader.
 If it doesn’t just open the indicator’s settings box (Ctrl+I) and click OK.

 If the market is closed, the indicator will not receive any refresh signals from Metatrader.
 This means parts of the tool will not work until the market is open.